Services

 Effective and sustainable feedback for learning

-Zoom meeting for all University professors
+Zoom meeting for all lecturers of the University

 The same Workshop is also available on 20 May 2021